michael-steinert-repository/KubernetesEssentials/README.md

 ### Deployments

 - Pods should be only published through a Deployment
-- A Deployment is a Kubernetes Resource that manages the Release of a new Application through Creating the Pods and Replicate Sets
+- A Deployment is a Kubernetes Resource that manages the Release / Lifecycle of a new Application through Creating the Pods and Replicate Sets
 - It provides Zero-Downtime Deployments - for Example if a Application contains a Bug and crushes the Deployment will release new Version fo the Application
 - It creates a **ReplicateSet** for an Application
 - A **ReplicateSet** ensurers that the desired Number of Pods are always running